nixworks/public/news/2005/09/25/README.md

 _Context: 2011, European Union, Swiss, referendum_

 ### [ Conflict in Iraq: At least four Shia Muslims, believed to be members of the Mahdi Army are killed by US soldiers in a gunfight following a U.S. raid into Sadr City, eastern Baghdad. ](/news/2005/09/25/conflict-in-iraq-p-at-least-four-shia-muslims-believed-to-be-members-of-the-mahdi-army-are-killed-by-us-soldiers-in-a-gunfight-following-a.md)
-_Context: Baghdad, Conflict in Iraq, Mahdi Army, Muslim, Sadr City, Shia, US soldiers, United States_
+_Context: American, Baghdad, Conflict in Iraq, Mahdi Army, Muslim, Sadr City, Shia, US soldiers_

 ### [ Conflict in Afghanistan: 5 US soldiers die when a Chinook helicopter crashes in Zabul, southern Afghanistan. ](/news/2005/09/25/conflict-in-afghanistan-5-us-soldiers-die-when-a-chinook-helicopter-crashes-in-zabul-southern-afghanistan.md)
 _Context: Afghanistan, CH-47 Chinook, US soldiers, War in Afghanistan (2001-present), Zabul_